mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

   - If there's a single match for the entered value, it should become highlighted, allowing the user to confirm the selection.
   - If there aren't any matches, a suggestion to change the 'Search Columns' table preference is displayed.

-## Scenario 6: User changes the table link preferences

-### Scenario 6a: From the column menu

-- The user opens the column menu for a column that has a foreign key constraint applied
-- The user clicks on the 'Table Link Preferences' option

-### Scenario 6b: From the record selector menu

-- The user opens the column menu for a column that has a foreign key constraint applied
-- The user clicks on the preferences link

 ## Components

 ### Record Selector